- Does the Stage of My Business Matter When It’s Valued? - April 28, 2022

 Why Does a Business Need an Employment Agreement?

-Although most employer-employee relationships are “at will” (meaning either party is free to terminate the relationship at any time), businesses of every shape and size should provide an employment agreement to each new hire, on or before the first day of employment.
+Although most employer-employee relationships are “at will” (meaning either party is free to terminate the relationship at any time), businesses of every shape and size should consider providing an employment agreement to each new hire, on or before the first day of employment.
 The employment agreement will be the foundation of the relationship between the employer and employee.
 One of its main purposes is to provide clear guidance in the event of a conflict.

 Besides making clear the employer’s expectations, employment agreements can offer other benefits to the employer.
 One such benefit is the ability to protect an employer’s critical trade secrets and proprietary information.
 Employment agreements can also incorporate non-compete clauses which can prevent an employee from moving over to the competition for a certain amount of time following their employment with your company.
 But be sure to get legal counsel when drafting any such clauses, as they can be challenging to enforce.